-Every logistics company is required to handle imported items from time to time and there are several things the freight forwarder has to be mindful about so as to prevent the shipment from getting stuck at a distant port/airport during its journey.
-Keep reading this post to find out 5 important tips you need to follow for a smooth and successful import operations.
+Independent freight forwarders are required to handle imported items from time to time and there are several things the freight forwarder has to be mindful about so as to prevent the shipment from getting stuck at a distant port/airport during its journey.
+Keep reading this post to find out 5 important tips you need to follow for smooth and successful import operations.

 Decide on the shipping route